 Comment #42.
 DEQ provides no guidance in its proposed rules on the content of a pollutant minimization plan.
 DEQ should require municipal sewage treatment programs to improve their pre-treatment programs that regulate indirect discharges to their collection systems or to establish a pre-treatment program where none exists.

 Response.
+The proposed variance rule includes MMP requirements.
+In addition, site-specific MMPs will be included in each facility’s permit based on DEQ’s MMP Guidance (?)
 The required content of a pollutant minimization plan will differ depending on the pollutant, circumstances of the discharger and other factors.
-In some cases, pre-treatment programs may relate to a variance and DEQ may incorporate pre-treatment measures into PMP requirements.
+In some cases, pre-treatment programs may relate to a variance and DEQ will incorporate pre-treatment measures into PMP requirements.
 In other cases, a pre-treatment program may have less relevance.
-DEQ did not make any changes in response to this comment.
+DEQ is in the process of updating the mercury MMP document.

 Comment #43.
 The language in (4)(b) is inconsistent with federal regulations.

-Response.
-DEQ acknowledges this comment, but notes that it did not include a discussion of how this requirement is inconsistent with federal regulations.
-As a result, DEQ cannot make any changes in response to this comment.
+.

 Comment #44.
 The language in (4)(c) is incorrect in that it requires dischargers to submit information to DEQ regarding nonpoint source controls that DEQ should submit to EPA.